 Essential information for anyone wanting to go and view some graffiti or street art.

-Wherever you travel to see some of these amazing art pieces you need to know some of the lingo to better understand the culture and even the guide explaining the art to you.
-Here is a list, with images that I believe are helpful crip notes to navigate your way through the graffiti streets.
+Here is a list, with images, that I believe are helpful crip notes to navigate your way through the graffiti streets.

-I am sure I have missed a few, so let me know in the comments down below if you believe I need to and another term.
+I am sure I have missed a few, so please let me know in the comments below if you believe I need to add any.

 All-City – When you have done so many pieces in one specific city people start noticing you and your style in that specific city.